 Dictionary distribution and discovery

-In order to remove dependence on Internet connectivity for interpreting codelist values, codelist dictionaries may be distributed as support files in special exchange sets (like current prctice for Feature and Portrayal Catalogues).
+In order to remove dependence on Internet connectivity for interpreting codelist values, codelist dictionaries may be distributed as support files in special exchange sets (like current practice for Feature and Portrayal Catalogues).
 These should be treated as “system” support files rather than ordinary support files.
 Discovery metadata for support files is described in Part 17.

 Location resolution with local dictionary files